Trackers Village: Wild Plants, Folk Craft & Restoration Immersion

 Restore the Earth

-The Wilders Guild pairs seasonal wildcrafted harvest with traditional homesteading crafts.
+The Wilders Guild pairs seasonal wildcrafted harvest with traditional folk craft.
 Students get hands-on experience in everything from natural building with local materials to animal husbandry and mushroom cultivation to accelerate the building of dynamic soil.

 Wild plants run through our Gardens as our Gardens run through the wild places.
 Wilders do not stop at the edge of where we grow our food.
 We pattern our care and cultivation by the story of the forest and its village.
 The Wilders Garden expresses a very ancient relationship with the land.